Bookings Workflow

 - Click

-- Click to save the overall configuration
+to save the overall configuration

 Follow On

 Perhaps your sales representative has managed to up-sell more Events, or the prospect has come back to you wishing to add more students as an Interest.
-In this situation, do you create a new Opportunity and re-enter all the details again?
+In this situation, do you create a new Booking and re-enter all the details again?
 There’s no need, as this is what the Follow On feature is for!

 To create a Follow On, just click , and give it an intuitive name, e.g. perhaps the Step that it will start on, or a representative’s code so they know which one to use.
-Then, define which Step this sub-Opportunity should start from.
+Then, define which Step this sub-Booking should start from.

 Comments